roman-milk/roman-milk.github.io/gangbang-chaperone.md

+===

- ****** Gangbang Chaperone ****** byfastandsloppy© This was all news to me.
+This was all news to me.
 To hear a complete stranger tell me how my daughter was obsessing over cum was like a kick in the gut.
 Suddenly some of the oddly specific sexual questions she had been asking lately made a lot of sense.

  I looked over at her again.
 Her empty drink was on the bar and she sat holding a cock in each hand.
 The black man was pulling her panties off her ankles and the man behind her was unlatching the strap of her halter-top.
 Several of the other men had opened their robes and were stroking their cocks to attention.
 Her face was lit up with an enormous smile; at least, it was until her eyes fell on me again, at which point her face drooped into a disappointed scowl.